GandalftheGUI/grove/README.md

 Grove runs on macOS and Linux.
 Docker is required on both.

-The `grove daemon install/uninstall/status` commands are **macOS-only** — they use `launchctl` and `~/Library/LaunchAgents/`.
-On Linux, start `groved` manually or wire it into systemd; `grove` will auto-start the daemon on demand for the current session regardless.
+The `grove daemon install/uninstall/status` commands are **macOS-only** — they manage a LaunchAgent via `launchctl`.
+On Linux, manage `groved` with systemd or any other init system; `grove` will auto-start the daemon on demand for the current session regardless.

 ## What works well with Grove